Looking for a business loan

 In our previous article, we discussed the basics of any appeal under GST.
 In this article, we will continue to understand Appeals to First Appellate Authority through some commonly asked questions.

-Yes.
-He can appeal within 6 months from the date of order The officer will examine the record of the order for its legality or propriety based on the appellant’s motion or on a request from the Commissioner.
+The officer will examine the record of the order for its legality or propriety based on the appellant’s motion or on a request from the Commissioner.
 The Commissioner can then direct his subordinate officer to apply to the First Appellate Authority within six months from the date of the order.
 If the authorized officer makes an application to the First Appellate Authority then such application will be treated as an appeal made against the order.
-Appellate Authority will issue a final acknowledgement, along with appeal number in FORM GST APL-02.
+Appellate Authority will issue a final acknowledgement, along with appeal number in form APL-02.

 The First Appellate Authority may adjourn the hearing of the appeal if there is sufficient cause.
 The reasons will be recorded in writing, Adjournment will be allowed only three times.